bookmark_borderThinking Basketball

 Thinking Basketball by Ben Taylor

 Ben Taylor has an interesting background and is not your typical basketball journalist.
-In addition to his passion for basketball and numbers, he has a degree in Cognitive Science, which can be described as a combination of several disciplines (including neuroscience and psychology).
+In addition to his passion for basketball and numbers, he has a degree in Cognitive Science.
+We could describe this as a combination of several disciplines (including neuroscience and psychology).
 He combines these interests by questioning typical thought patterns in the field of basketball.

 An indication that Taylor sees the sport from a different angle is also provided by a look at the Bibliography at the end of the book.
-Only two basketball books are listed there: The Book of Basketball by Bill Simmons and “Wilt: Larger than Life,” a biography of Wilt Chamberlain by R.A.
+Taylor lists only two basketball books there: The Book of Basketball by Bill Simmons and “Wilt: Larger than Life,” a biography of Wilt Chamberlain by R.A.
 Cherry.
-The rest are works by authors such as Nobel Prize winners Daniel Kahneman and Amos Tversky, among others, who conducted research on behavioral economics topics.
+The rest are works by authors such as Nobel Prize winners Daniel Kahneman and Amos Tversky, among others.
+They conducted research on behavioral economics topics.

 • If a player takes a lot of shots and makes them efficiently, he should shoot even more often